top of page

 Values

 • We embrace justice and equity, which go beyond fairness.
-They provide to each according to their needs and ask each to contribute according to their gifts so that all can thrive.
+This means aspiring to provide for each person according to their needs and ask each person to contribute according to their gifts and capacity.

 • We accept discomfort as a necessary part of growth, learning, and expanding our worldviews.

-• Each person gets to determine the level of participation that reflects my capacity and needs.
+• Each person gets to determine the level of participation that reflects their capacity, needs, and desires.

-• When we do choose to participate, we pledge to do so with our best intent, with respect and integrity, and to remain engaged.
+• When we do choose to participate, we pledge to do so with our best intent, and we assume good intent of others.

 • We'll speak from our own experience and not that of others.